 The wild horses probably arrived in the 1600's and 1700's as local settlers used the islands to hide their herds and avoid fencing laws and taxation.
 The horses have adapted to the harsh environment and have thrived ever since.
 In the early 1900's the Volunteer Firemen of Chincoteague Island bought ownership of the herd and have been allowed to graze up to 150 ponies per year on Chincoteague National Wildlife Refuge through a special use permit granted by the US Fish & Wildlife Service.

 The Maryland District of Assateague Island National Seashore is open 24/7/365.
 The Visitor Center is open 7 days a week, 9 am to 5 pm from March through December.
 In January and February it is open the same hours but only Thursday through Monday.
 The Visitor Center is also closed on Thanksgiving and Christmas Days.
 The Maryland Ranger District and Campground office is open year round but the hours vary with the seasons.

 Because of the association with Chincoteague National Wildlife Refuge, the Virginia District of the National Seashore tends to be open during daylight hours only.
 The Toms Cove Visitor Center is open 7 days a week, March through November, and Fridays through Mondays the rest of the year.
 Hours are usually 9 am to 4 pm except in summer when that changes to 9 am to 5 pm.

-There are fees involved in visiting both districts and you cannot drive from one to the other: getting from the Virginia District to the Maryland district (and vice versa) requires that one go back to the mainland and travel mainland roads to get to a bridge leading back to the island.
+There are fees involved in visiting both districts and you cannot drive from one directly across the state line to the other: getting from the Virginia District to the Maryland district (and vice versa) requires that you go back to the mainland and travel mainland roads to get to a bridge leading back to the island.